Jimster710/DndCampaign1/content/Locations/Kingdom of Breitek/Dungeons, Caves, and Dangers/Druidess Goblin Lair.md

 You knew the approximate location of the [[Druidess Goblin]]'s lair, but then you found the exact location!
 The treasure map you found on the defeated goblins indicated that there is a magic item there.

-You found the Druidess Goblin's lair-a place rotting of death.
+###### You found the Druidess Goblin's lair-
+-a place rotting of death.
 You found magically infused gunpowder in barrels at the transition from cave to dungeon, but were then rudely interrupted by explosive tile traps!
 After [[Saisu]] used his shield to activate several tiles and clear a path, the party was blocked by an iron door.
 After a failed flash of powder by [[Zalma Cindershine|Zalma]], the party successfully blasted the door open and gained entrance into the inner dungeon.

 > Oh, and there were several forms of light.
 Pebbles mostly.
 And nearly all of them were not stinky!